 “Aslan is a lion — ‘the’ Lion, the great Lion.”
 “Ooh” said Susan.
 “I’d thought he was a man.
 Is he — quite safe?
 I shall feel rather nervous about meeting a lion…” “Safe?” said Mr Beaver, “Who said anything about safe?
 ‘Course he isn’t safe.
 But he’s good.
 He’s the King, I tell you.

-Of course, God is higher than we are, and so it is actually we who are the animal comparatively speaking, and He who is the fully developed being, in the fullest sense possible.
-We are more like the mewling man-cub that is born into the world full of animal instincts and nature, who must be educated and brought higher up into the Godly nature.
+Of course, God is higher than we are, and so it is in actuality we who are the animal comparatively speaking, and He who is the fully developed being, in the fullest sense possible.
+We are more like the mewling man-cub that is born into the world full of animal instincts and nature, who must be educated and brought higher up into the fullness of a Godly nature.
 But because we are in our story, and not in his, he sometimes appears to us as silent, large and looming.
 Perhaps the image of an animal fits our current vision of that dynamic somehow.
 For now.
 Perhaps one day we shall wake to find that it was really we who were bewitched all along – like Prince Rilian of The Silver Chair.
-And on waking we will see the spell for what it was, and find that we were the ones who were really beasts all along.
+And on waking we will see the spell for what it was, and find that we were the ones who have really been beasts all along.

-I went outside, bears still in mind, for a swim, and I looked up into the starry sky to find the Big Dipper.
+I went outside, bears still on mind, for a swim.
+I looked up into the starry sky to find the Big Dipper.
 There was Ursa Major, her stars arching quietly over my house.
-So at the end of the day, it seems the bears really do have it, as far as I’m concerned.
-Interestingly enough, I didn’t get the hug.
-But I got a Bear.
-Or perhaps Bear simply has me, and that’s alright too.
-And now that I think of it, it actually does feel rather like a bear hug somehow, although in a different way than I might have expected.
+So at the end of the day, it seems the bears have it, as far as I’m concerned.
+Interestingly, in the end, I didn’t get the physical bear hug I was thinking about.
+But I did get the Bear.
+And somehow that turned out to be a better and bigger bear hug than I would have expected.

 If you’re a bear, I’m a bear. 🐾